-The Comprehensive Economic and Trade Agreement (CETA) is the broadest trade negotiation ever undertaken by Canada covering a significant range of issues that include tariffs, non tariff barriers, services and investments, financial services, government procurement and much more.
+The Comprehensive Economic and Trade Agreement (CETA) is the broadest trade negotiation ever undertaken by Canada covering a significant range of issues that include tariffs, non-tariff barriers, services and investments, financial services, government procurement, and much more.

-In its implementation, the agreement is expected to eliminate 94 percent of existing tariff between Canada and the EU over a span of 7 years and increase two-way trade between the two markets by 23 percent.
+In its implementation, the agreement is expected to eliminate 94 percent of the existing tariff between Canada and the EU over a span of 7 years and increase two-way trade between the two markets by 23 percent.

 Canada EU briefing note: English